sudhaus7/typo3-gpgadmin/Documentation/Introduction/Index.rst

 This TYPO3 extension adds a backend module enabling the maintainer to manage a GPG/PGP keyring.
 It is possible to add and remove PGP public keys.

-Additionally it provides a finisher for EXT:form to send encrypted (and signed) messages directly from your feedback form.
+Additionally it provides a finisher for :doc:`EXT:form <form:Index>` to send encrypted (and signed) messages directly from your feedback form.

 For developers an api is exposed to encrypt (and sign) custom created mails through TYPO3's mailer api.